Message A/B tests

 - Choose and configure users:

-- (Optional) To override the default variant distribution, enable Allow uneven allocations.
-Then, under Variant allocation, edit the percentage for each variant and the control group.
+- (Optional) To override the default variant distribution, enable Allow uneven allocations and then edit the percentage for each variant and the control group.

 Note If you later add more variants, also update your variant allocation settings.